pipefox/fvtt-simple-dice-roller-deluxe/README.md

 ![Screenshot_SimleDiceRollerDeluxe_v2 0 0](https://github.com/pipefox/fvtt-simple-dice-roller-deluxe/assets/15308352/5562e183-fe01-470d-b234-f26f7e785938)

 * The number of rollable dice can be adjusted from 1 to 25.
-* Coin flips and Fate/Fudge dice rows can be enabled in the settings as well.
-* There are advanced optional settings for the following additional roll toggles:
+* Advanced global settings settable by the Game Mster for more roll options:
   * Hidden Rolls:
     * Private Roll to GM
     * Blind Roll to GM